macosui/macos_ui/README.md

 A search field is a style of text field optimized for performing text-based searches in a large collection of values.

+When the user starts typing into the search field, a list of results appears in an overlay below (or above) the field.

 <img src="https://imgur.com/qbabwAW.png" width="75%"/>

 Here's an example of how to create a search field: